NB This summary is for information purposes; it doesn't form part of our terms and conditions.

 Scroll down to read the terms...

-The following contractual terms are intended to explain the Supplier's obligations as a service provider and your obligations as a Customer.
+The following contractual terms are intended to explain our obligations as a Supplier and your obligations as a Customer.
 Please read them carefully.

-These terms are binding on any use of the Services and apply to you as a Customer from the time that the Supplier provides you with access to the Services.
+These terms are binding on any use of the Services and apply to you as a Customer from the time that we provide you with access to the Services.

-Any defined terms used herein are as set out in, and are construed in accordance with, the following Interpretation clause, save as otherwise specified.
+Any defined terms used herein are as set out in, and are construed in accordance with, the following Interpretation clause (Clause 1), save as otherwise specified.
 Any references to 'you' and 'your' shall, where the context permits, mean you as the Customer.

-These terms are of continuing effect, nevertheless the Supplier reserves the right to change these terms at any time, effective upon the posting of modified terms and the Supplier will make every effort to communicate these changes to you via email or notification via the Supplier's website.
+These terms are of continuing effect, nevertheless we reserve the right to change these terms at any time, effective upon the posting of modified terms to you and we will make every effort to communicate these changes to you via email or notification via our website.
 It is likely that these contractual terms will change over time.
 It is your obligation to ensure that you have read and understood the most recent terms available.
 Unless notified to the contrary you are deemed to have accepted any such changes and variations, as the case maybe.

 (B) The Customer wishes to use the Supplier's service in its business operations.

-(C) The Supplier has agreed to provide and the Customer has agreed to take and pay for the Supplier's service subject to the terms and conditions of this agreement.
+(C) The Supplier has agreed to provide and the Customer has agreed to take and pay for the Supplier's services subject to the terms and conditions of this Agreement.

 |1.1||The definitions and rules of interpretation in this clause apply in the Agreement.|